DevOpsKata2022/TicTacToe-kata/readMe.md

 # Development guilde

+`npm run build` This commande build the solution.

-`npm run start` This commande launch the application and run a dev server at localhost:9000
+`npm run start` This commande launch the application and run a dev server at localhost:9000.
+!!
+To be fix it does not build a new bundle.

 `npm run test` This commande run unit test